annawinther/payment-page-backend/README.md

 These instructions will get you a copy of the project up and running on your local machine for contribution and testing purposes.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for contribution and testing purposes.

 ## Installing

 - Clone Repository